Certification of Bottleneck Task Assignment with Shortest Path Criteria

-We consider a set of agents, $\agents$, representing 5 ground robots.
-The initial positions of the robots $p_1, \dots p_5 \in \cspace$ are illustrated in Figure~\ref{fig:case_study_0} in different shades of blue.
-The configuration space contains obstacles, $\obst\subset\cspace$ shown in black, from which the robot centroid positions must keep a safety distance of at least $s = 0.3$m.
-The cooperative mission of the agents is to visit all 3 goals, $g_1,g_2,g_3 \in \cspace$ shown in green, that represent the task set, $\tasks$.
+We consider agents, $\agents$, representing 5 ground robots.
+The positions of the robots $p_1, \dots p_5 \in \cspace$ are illustrated in Figure~\ref{fig:case_study_0} in blue.
+The configuration space contains obstacles, $\obst\subset\cspace$ shown in black, from which the robot positions must keep a safety distance of at least $s$, indicated in red.
+The cooperative mission is to visit all 3 goals, $g_1,g_2,g_3 \in \cspace$ shown in green, that represent the task set, $\tasks$.

-Figures~\ref{fig:case_study_1}, \ref{fig:case_study_2}, and \ref{fig:case_study_3} show the results from three iterations of the Algorithm~\ref{alg:approach} with a deterministic sampling strategy based on triangular tiling.
+Figure~\ref{fig:case_study} shows the results of Algorithm~\ref{alg:approach} using a deterministic sampling based on triangular tiling \cite{Janson2018IJRR}.
 The initial sample size for the path length bounding schemes is selected to be $\nmin = 1024$ and the sample increase factor is $\alpha = 4$.
-The maximum complexity is set to $\nmax = 75000$.
+The maximum sample size is set to $\nmax = 66688$.
 We note for this choice of parameters we have $3\hat{D} < s$ in the first iteration and \eqref{eq:minIncrease} is satisfied.
 The margin tuning parameter is set to $\zeta = 0.1$ and the radius tuning parameter is set to $\eta = 0.1$.
-In each iteration of the while-loop of Algorithm~\ref{alg:approach}, two paths are generated for each robot-goal pair: one, shown with a solid line, lies in $\free^s$ based on roadmap graph $(\overline{\vertices},\overline{\edges})$ and one, shown with a dotted line, lies in $\free^{s - \delta}$ based on roadmap graph $(\underline{\vertices},\underline{\edges})$.
-The lengths of these paths are used to determine the upper and lower bounds of assignment weights, respectively, where the lower bound computation includes the scaling factor $\beta= 1-\frac{2\hat{D}}{r}$.
-The candidate assignment of goals to robots is made based on the averages of the upper and lower bounds.
+In each iteration of the \textbf{while}-loop, two paths are generated for each robot-goal pair: one, shown with a solid line, lies in $\free^s$ based on roadmap graph $(\overline{\vertices},\overline{\edges})$ and one, shown with a dotted line, lies in $\free^{s - \delta}$ based on roadmap graph $(\underline{\vertices},\underline{\edges})$.
+The lengths of these paths are used to determine the upper and lower bounds on the shortest paths, where the lower bound computation includes the scaling factor $\beta= 1-\frac{2\hat{D}}{r}$.
+The candidate assignment is made based on the averages of the upper and lower bounds.
 The resulting robot-goal pairings are illustrated by thick lines.
 The allowable ranges of path lengths for the optimality of the candidate assignments are given in Table~\ref{tab:allowableIntervals}.
 The numerical values of the other evolving variables are listed in Table~\ref{tab:values_diffvalues}.
 Note that the computation time, $t$, is provided for a non-optimised code implementation in Matlab where the bounds for all 15 agent-tasks pairs are computed in series.